 Interested in Your Own Storage Platform?

-5th gen 4Runner Storage platforms are for sale!
+5th gen 4Runner Storage platforms - or plans to make your own - are for sale!
 Made from 3/4" Baltic birch plywood, they are strong enough to support just about anything you throw at them, whether it be a full load of gear, a fridge, or even a couple of people sleeping in the back of the truck.

-Several configurations are available to suit your own camping needs, and I'm happy to consider customization's at your request.
-More info available at adventuretaco.com/store/5th-gen-4Runner-Storage-Platform/.
+Several configurations are available to suit your own camping needs, and I'm happy to consider customizations at your request.
+More info available at adventuretaco.com/product/5th-gen-4Runner-Storage-Platform/.

 - 3/4" baltic birch plywood platform 2¼" above the existing rear storage floor (aligned with folded down rear seats).